Kevin Gates: 2019: Only the Generals Gon Understand and I'm Him

 On May 31, 2019, Gates released his second EP, titled Only the Generals Gon Understand.

 On June 28, 2019, Gates released "Push It", along with the music video.
 The song served as the lead single from his second album I'm Him.

-2021: Only the Generals, Pt.
+2021-2022: Only the Generals, Pt.
 II and Khaza

 On February 19, 2021, Gates returned with his first project since 2019 – his 17th mixtape, Only the Generals, Pt.
 II.
 Surprise-released, the project is the sequel to Gates' 2019 EP Only the Generals Gon Understand.
 The mixtape was recorded earlier in 2021 in Puerto Rico, with Gates explaining that this was done to celebrate his family heritage on the island.
 It contains the previously released single, "Plug Daughter 2", which was produced by Internet Money's Taz Taylor.
 The mixtape was accompanied with the release of a music video for the song, "Puerto Rico Luv", which reflects his appreciation for his heritage, along with the song "Cartel Swag".
-Gates has previously teased his third studio album, Khaza.